 This masterpiece on the Otago Peninsula is privately owned by the Barker family who generously share it with New Zealand’s citizens and visitors.
 It is a mock castle (an estate house built after the 16th century), built by William Larnach beginning in 1870.
 Over 200 workers spent three years building the shell, while the detail took 12 additional years.
 It was once destined to become the finest home in Australasia.
 Through a series of events, it was left abandoned.
 Now, restored to its original glory, Larnach Castle Dunedin is open for self-guided tours.
 Be sure to climb the steps to the tower to enjoy expansive views.
 We, unfortunately, had a foggy day.

 I think it is the fabulous gardens that are the real draw here.
 Once overgrown and hidden, it took extensive work to restore them.
 Now, they are a treasure, a peaceful walking destination with secret surprises around every corner.
 Segmented into ten garden areas, they range from flowers to rainforest, from open and playful to a shaded elegance.
 Man’s creativity compliments nature’s beauty.
-If you need transportation or prefer a guided tour:
+If you need transportation or prefer a guided tour:⇒ Click here for information on a tour of Larnach Castle originating in Dunedin city.

 Claim to Fame: New Zealand’s only castle.